CarolFenixBr/Tarefas-em-to-do/README.md

-# Tarefas-em-to-do-and-kanban
+# Tarefas-em-to-do
-Tarefas no modo kanban e listas
+Tarefas no modo listas